thisgirlElan/JWT_Authentication/README.md

 ##🔑 GO JWT Authentication API

-- A simple API conected to a mysql database that performs CRUD functions.
+- A simple API connected to a mysql database that performs CRUD functions.